CD Review: North by Elvis Costello

 Then there is the bonus download, the title song "North."
 You have to have a pin number from the cd, and then you have to download a goddam wma format file.
 This nothing song is SO not worth the bother.

 Indeed, you really needn't bother with any of this, though.
 If you're a big Elvis fan, you'll need to hear this for yourself, I suppose.
-I recommend that you go to Kazaa and look it up.
+I recommend that you go p2p and look it up.
 You should probably start by downloading the last song, "I'm in the Mood Again."
 It's as good as any of them.

 Holla Back!